dusaprotocol/docs/docs/contracts/structs/LBPairInformation.md

 • **createdByOwner**: `bool` = `false`

-Whether the LBPair was created by the owner or the factory
+Whether the Pair was created by the owner or the factory

 #### Defined in